andrewwchen/compiler_hack/README.md

 similarity = 80 * structure_similarity + 20 * logic_similarity
 ```
+We first convert each miniC program into AST trees.
+We count and compare the frequencies of each node in each tree to clculate logic similarity.

+We then convert each AST tree into string bracket format.
-We used Tree Similarity Library (https://github.com/DatabaseGroup/tree-similarity) to calculate the tree edit distance.
+We then used Tree Similarity Library (https://github.com/DatabaseGroup/tree-similarity) to calculate the tree edit distance between the two trees in string bracket format.
+We use the tree edit distance to calculate structure similarity.

 ## Usage